Psychotherapy, the Next Expose' - Two

 This of course leads to the charge that hindsight is 20/20; and if all these theories and proofs and clear guidelines really worked, that someone would have picked up on the actions of the proto-mass murderer before he began his spree.

-Charles Manson, the nut job in Norway, the 'joker' at the cinema, were not hermits, did not suddenly appear, but had lived among others and those who had some ‘expertise’ ought have been able to spot them.
+Charles Manson, the nut job in Norway, the 'joker' at the cinema, were not hermits.
+They did not suddenly appear.
+They had lived among others.
+Those who had some ‘expertise’ ought have been able to spot them.

-The fact those members of the group to which I belonged could not define this guy as having Aspergers is simply par for the course.
+The fact those members of the group to which I belonged who held degrees and were practicing psychologists could not define this guy as having Aspergers is simply par for the course.

-The fact is that both are working off 'clues' you give them, and it depends on how sensitive or intelligent they are as to what they will 'diagnose.'
+The fact is that both are working off 'clues' you give them.
+It depends on how sensitive or intelligent they are as to what they will 'diagnose.'

 Be very chary of what you are told by psycho-therapists.
 Do not allow them to give you drugs, hypnotise you or in any way present an opinion which goes against what you have known all your life.